microsoft/FluidFramework/tools/bundle-size-tools/README.md

 Assumptions

-- Monorepo that produces many packages, but the same workflow would work for a repository that only generates a single package.
+- Monorepo that produces one or more packages.
-- Packages in the repository only produce one bundle that is going to be analyzed by Bundle buddy.
+- Packages in the repository only produce one bundle that is going to be analyzed by bundle-size-tools.
-- This is a git repository hosted on Azure Dev Ops.
+- CI builds run and store artifacts in Azure DevOps.

 ## Bundles all generate compressed stats files